DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-09-30-managing-payments-in-support.md

 #### Check before uploading

 We do not immediately upload the data from the ESFA into the database.
 Instead, we ask users to confirm they want to upload the data.
-This allows the user to change their mind, for example, if they discover a mistake in the data.
+This confirmation step allows the user to change their mind, for example, if they discover a mistake in the data.

 We show the number of claims included in the upload but not the details of each claim.